-“Kathryn, are you sure you’re not just seeing something that isn’t there?
+"Kathryn, are you sure you're not just seeing something that isn't there?
 You said it yourself.
-You don’t know this man.
-He was probably just acting the ‘Official’…keeping it all above board…” Kathryn sighed.
+You don't know this man.
+He was probably just acting the 'Official'…keeping it all above board."

-“Maybe.
+Kathryn sighed.
+"Maybe.
 Perhaps I just have a bigger ego than I thought.
-I honestly expected a warmer welcome…” Chakotay smiled.
+I honestly expected a warmer welcome."

 The letters from family and friends came through the next day.
 Almost every crew member received one and Voyager buzzed with excitement.
 Chakotay watched Kathryn closely as Neelix handed her a padd.

 It was three hours before Kathryn called Chakotay.
-He had spent that time reading his own letter and talking with several of the former Maquis.
-He made his way now to her quarters where she had asked to meet him.
+He'd spent that time reading his own letter and talking with several of the former Maquis.
+He made his way now to her quarters where she'd asked to meet him.
 That fact worried him.